kiwi0fruit/ultimate-question/articles/oens_of_algorithms.md

-# Open ended natural selection of interacting algorithms as Turing completeness analogue
+# Open ended natural selection of interacting algorithms as property analogous to Turing completeness

 To be added.